 World A: Storage node 2 crashes.
 To provide liveness (key loss resilience) the system must still be able to sign commands in this setting.

 Due to the indistinguishably between the two worlds, the execution of world B must succeed in signing commands.
-So the system is not resilient to key theft (not safe).
+Therefore, in any execution consistent with World B, the system signs commands under adversarial control, violating key-theft resilience.

 General SAP theorem